Read what inspired Donald Trump to declare - America First

 And that message is we want America back.

 We want back that American government that understands that it is the interests of working man with which we must first be concerned.
-We want back that American government that understands that when the American people work,
+We want back that American government that understands that when the American people work, the American people save, and when the American people save, the American people invest,

 and when the American people work, save and invest - America prospers.

-Our domestic situation looms large, and at the same time, our foreign commitments,
+Our domestic situation looms large, and at the same time, our foreign commitments, both military and diplomatic, engage us in every region of the world.

-This nation borne uniquely on the principle law has chosen to embrace an ideal of a world
+This nation borne uniquely on the principle of law has chosen to embrace an ideal of a world in which the inalienable rights of all peoples to life, liberty, and property are unassailable.

-If we are to live up to the true meaning of our creed, at times, the American people must 'stand tall'
+If we are to live up to the true meaning of our creed, at times, the American people must 'stand tall' and come to the aid of the defenseless.
+And, to oppose those who would attempt to achieve by tyranny that which they cannot attain by consensus.

 These noble sentiments carry with them the promise of ' a more perfect union' and a brighter future for this nation,

-and for those with whom we share the Western Hemisphere, as well as,
+and for those with whom we share the Western Hemisphere, as well as, our relations with those peoples far from our borders and shores.

-The future of this nation, and all societies ultimately, rests upon the care and attention afforded its youngest members, the generation whose destiny is to shoulder the mantle of authority.
+The future of this nation, and all societies rests ultimately, upon the care and attention afforded its youngest members, the generation whose destiny it is to shoulder the mantle of authority.
 Healthy bodies are the best repositories for healthy minds; and it is time for us to commit ourselves to the health of our young.

-We are a diverse people, and along with those native to the Americas, we find among ourselves
+We are a diverse people, and along with those native to the Americas, we find among ourselves representatives of every people, and from every nation in the world community.

 We ask all those who cross our borders and shores to leave the ancient evils of the Old World at our doorstep.